Moderation is not one field

 generation_moderation: booleanThe meaning is intentionally simple.

 That choice is important.
-We are not trying to expose every moderation knob a model happens to have.
-We are defining one stable contract for the user, then translating it into model-specific configuration behind the scenes.
+The goal is not to expose every moderation knob a model happens to have.
+The goal is to define one stable contract for the user, then translate it into model-specific configuration behind the scenes.

 Mapping opposite boolean semantics